Pierrick-Dartois/SQISignHD-lib/Verification-sage/README.md

 ## Requirement

-You should have `python` and `sagemath` installed on your computer.
+You should have `python 3` and `sagemath` (version 10 at least) installed on your computer.
 Instructions to download `sagemath` can be found here https://doc.sagemath.org/html/en/installation/index.html.

 ## How to run the code?